Author: Ian Britz

 [dbo].[MF_<Mapping Filter Name>]

-The structure of the table is simple, which gives Mapping Filters their flexibility.
-There is a column for each of the Dimensions we chose and then a Display column.
+The simplicity of the table's structure gives Mapping Filters their flexibility.
+There is a column for each of the Dimensions we chose and a Display column.
 To build the Mapping Filter, we simply need to insert records for each combination of Dimension Members, and what should be displayed when they're selected.

 Advanced Filter Display

-Now let's take a look at a common use-case for Mapping Filters: Filter Displays are a way to display the attribute values of a Dimension Member.
-However, Filter Displays can only display information from a single Dimension.
-If we want to display values that are dependent on multiple Dimensions, we need to use Mapping Filters.
+Let's take a look at a common use case for Mapping Filters: Filter Displays are a way to display the attribute values of a Dimension Member.
+However, Filter Displays can display information from only a single Dimension.
+If we want to display values dependent on multiple Dimensions, we need to use Mapping Filters.

 For example, businesses with multiple entities, using multiple local currencies, need to consolidate all their data into a single reporting currency.
-If you wanted to display an entity's currency as a Filter Display, you would need to know both which Entity was selected, and whether we were viewing Local or Reporting Currency.
+If you want to display an entity's currency as a Filter Display, you would need to know which entity was selected, and whether we are viewing the local or reporting currency.

-Step 2.
-In the database, let's insert the records we need.
-For this configuration, if Reporting Currency is selected, the display is always 'USD'.
-Otherwise the display is the Entity's currency.
+3. Open SSMS to insert the records we need.
+For this configuration, if Reporting Currency is selected, the display is always USD.
+Otherwise, Entity's currency is displayed.

-Step 3.
-In the Dashboard Editor, we can right-click and select Add Mapping Filter.
+4. In the Dashboard Editor, right-click and select Add Mapping Filter.

-In the configuration window, let's select the Mapping Filter we configured.
-We also need to associate a Form with the Mapping Filter to drive the relationships between the filters.
-The No Mapping field allows us to specify what to display if the selected mapping doesn't exist, and the Read-Only option prevents users from using the Mapping Filter to change the filter selections.
+5. Select the Mapping Filter we configured.
+We also need to associate a Form with the Mapping Filter to drive the relationships between the Filters.
+The No Mapping field allows us to specify what to display if the selected mapping doesn't exist, and the Read-Only option prevents users from using the Mapping Filter to change the Filter selections.

 Drive Multiple Filters with Single Selection

 A powerful facet of Mapping Filters is that they work bidirectionally.
 While the filter selections can drive what's displayed in the Mapping Filter, the Mapping Filter can also drive the filter selections.
-This is particularly useful if you have several filters that depend on one another.
+The bidirectionality proves particularly useful if you have several interdependent filters.

 For example, imagine you have Entity and Customer Filters.
-If you want to examine a particular customer, you'd have to first select the Entity and then the Customer, even though each Customer only belongs to a single Entity.
-This would be particularly tedious if you had several such layers of Filters, that always needed to be selected one-at-a-time.
+If you wanted to examine a particular customer, you'd have to first select the Entity and then the Customer, even though each Customer only belongs to a single Entity.
+This would be particularly tedious if you had several such layers of Filters that always needed to be selected one at a time.

-However, with Mapping Filters, we can drive the filter selections based on the Mapping Filter Display.
-In the Mapping Filter table below, the Display column is a list of customer names, while the other two columns are the MemberIds for the associated Entity and Customer Dimension Members.
+However, with Mapping Filters, we can drive the Filter selections based on the Display Mapping Filter.
+In the Mapping Filter table below, the Display column is a list of customer names, while the other two columns contain the MemberIds for Entity and Customer Dimension Members.

-If we were configuring this feature for a large number of filters and wanted to select some of them manually, and then auto-fill the rest, we could use the Filter results... section to scope the Mapping Filter by the selected Dimensions.
+If we were configuring this feature for many Filters and wanted to select some manually and auto-fill the rest, we could use the Filter results... section to scope the Mapping Filter by the selected Dimensions.
 For example, we could have users select the Entity filter first, and then scope the Mapping Filter results to just customers within that entity.

 Custom Sorting for Filters

-Another useful feature of Mapping Filters is that the order the records exist in the Mapping Filter table is the same order the options are displayed in Kepion.
-This allows you to create custom sorts or orderings of Dimension Members in a filter.
+Another useful feature of Mapping Filters is: the order the records exist in the Mapping Filter table corresponds to the order the options are displayed in Kepion.
+This allows you to create custom sorts or orderings of Dimension Members in a Filter.

 In this example, we have a list of customers in the Customer Dimension in no particular order.

-Let's create two new Mapping Filters that both depend on just the Customer Dimension.
+1. Create two new Mapping Filters that depend on just the Customer Dimension.
 One will be used to sort by the Customer ID, and the other will be used to sort by the Customer Name.

-In the tables, we can insert the records sorted by the desired criteria.
+2. In the SSMS tables, insert the records sorted by the desired criteria.

-Then we can replace the normal Customer filter in the Dashboard with a Mapping Filter, as the Mapping Filter selection updates the Customer filter behind the scenes.
+3. Replace the normal Customer Filter in the Dashboard with a Mapping Filter.
+The Mapping Filter selection updates the Customer Filter behind the scenes.

-To ensure that the Mapping Filters are always sorted correctly, we could add a Deployment Script similar to the one below:
+4. To ensure the Mapping Filters are always sorted correctly, add a Deployment Script similar to the one below:

 TRUNCATE TABLE [dbo].[MF_Sort Customer by ID]